 And lastly, a trip to Siem Reap wouldn’t be complete without a night out in Pub Street.
 The city’s nightlife scene features bars, cocktail lounges, restaurants and nightclubs that stay open (and busy) until 4 in the morning.

 Ciao for now Globetrotting readers!
-If there’s anything I might have missed off in Siem Reap leave a comment below and I’ll check it out if I pass through Siem Reap again!
+If there’s anything I might have missed off leave a comment below.

-Current location: Blogging from my peaceful green hotel – I’ve taken a few days out from hostel living before I head to Vietnam.
-There’ll be more on that in my next blog!
+Current location: Blogging from my peaceful green hotel… I’ve taken a few days out from hostel living before I head to Vietnam.
+More about that on the next blog post.